Dutch Reformed Church (DRC) as a denomination consists of ten (10) synods, of which nine are in South Africa and Namibia.

 Every synod has full jurisdiction over its own affairs.

 In total there are 1117 (2019) congregations, geographically organized in 136 (2019) presbyteries (circuits).

 At local level (congregation) the church council, with the local pastors (there are 3,780 positions for ordained ministers in the DRC (2019), are responsible for pastoral care and ministry.

 Namibia has 44 congregations with positions for about 50 pastors.

 Synod meets every four years

-Although the church is predominantly Afrikaans-speaking, it is not exclusively that.
-Throughout Namibia there are ministries utilizing the both the Otjiherero and different SAN-languages.
+Although the church is predominantly Afrikaans-speaking, it is not exclusively so.
+Throughout Namibia there are ministries utilizing the Otjiherero and different SAN-languages.
 Windhoek has a well organized English ministry which is run under die auspices of the Windhoek congregation.

 Please contact the Office of Synod for more information regarding the DRCN at telephone + 264 61 374350.
-Or contact the general secretary, Rev Clem Marais at firstname.lastname@example.org.
+Or contact the general secretary, Rev Thijs van der Merwe at [email protected].